filecoin-project/filecoin-docs/nodes/implementations/README.md

 ## Implementation differences

-while Lotus and Venus share many similarities, they differ in their development, language, feature sets, focus, and community support.
+While Lotus and Venus share many similarities, they differ in their development, feature sets, focus, and community support.
 Depending on your needs and interests, you may prefer one implementation over the other:

-### Language

-Lotus is written in Go, while Venus is written in Rust.

 ### Compatibility